User3-ship-it/Flip-s-Library/README.md

 })
 ```

-Theres not much elements for now, since i didnt have alot of time to finish this, but i will soon update the code to add more elements like toggles, dropdowns, etc.
+Theres not much elements for now, since i didnt have alot of time to finish this, but i will soon update the code to add more elements like toggles, dropdowns, you name it.

 ## License